tursodatabase/libsql/libsql-server/testing/server/ruby/README.md

 # Ruby PostgreSQL client acceptance tests

-These are Ruby PostgreSQL client acceptance tests for the ChiselEdge server.
+These are Ruby PostgreSQL client acceptance tests for the `sqld` server.

 ## Getting Started